Why Aspirin Can Prevent Cancer

 The researchers commented that, “When assuming a suboptimal efficacy of endoscopy in preventing CRC, the addition of low-dose aspirin may be an effective and cost-effective strategy, mainly because of its high efficacy in preventing proximal colorectal cancer.”

-In another recent study, aspirin was found to also reduce the incidence of Hodgkins lymphoma.
+In another study, aspirin was found to also reduce the incidence of Hodgkins lymphoma.
 The study of Denmark patients by researchers from the Cancer Prevention Institute of California found that low-dose aspirin use decreased Hodgkins compared with the general population in Denmark.

 However, this anti-carcinogenic effect was not found for other NSAIDs, including selective cyclooxygenase-2 (sCOX-2) inhibitors, and others.
 Only aspirin had this effect.
 Low-dose aspirin use over a seven year basis decreased Hodgkins by 35% according to the data, while selective COX inhibitors increased the risk of Hodgkins by 27%.